x-orpheus/catch-react-error/doc/catch-react-error_EN.md

 ### Server-side rendering error capture

-For server-side rendering, the official `ErrorBoundary` does not support it, but many programs now use this solution, including our own projects.
-So we wrapped it with `try-catch`:
+The official `ErrorBoundary` does not support SSR.
+So we use `try-catch` to handle such case:

-1.First determine whether it is the server is_server
+1. First tell if it is server side by is_server function

 ```js
 function is_server () {